tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 # Manuscript and Figure Source Files (mandatory)

 We cannot accommodate PDF manuscript files for production purposes.
-We also ask that when submitting your revision you follow the journal formatting guidelines. **Figures and tables may be embedded within the source file for the submission as long as they are of sufficient resolution for Production**.
+We also ask that when submitting your revision you follow the journal formatting guidelines.
+Figures and tables may be embedded within the source file for the submission as long as they are of sufficient resolution for Production.
 For any figure that cannot be embedded within the source file (such as *.PSD Photoshop files), the original figure needs to be uploaded separately.
 Refer to the Guide for Authors for additional information.

 http://www.elsevier.com/journals/digital-signal-processing/1051-2004/guide-for-authors.